makersylvia/blobby/README.md

-blobby
+Blobby!
 ======

-Awesome blobs bounce and play in blobby world, avoiding evil wormies!
+Awesome blobs bounce and play in blobby world, avoiding evil wormies.
+This is a game I'll be writing soon to that anyone can play.